luayyounus/Lab18-API-Day-2/Readme.md

 - Have a Database table for both of your tasks and lists
 - use asyncrounous programming (async...await)
 - Deploy your applicaiton to Azure
+- Include Model Binding and Validation.
+- be sure to check for Model State
 - Remember about routing (hint: /api/[controller]), and constraint tokens {int:id} above any actions

 ## ReadMe